sonivijayk/authentication-and-security/open-id-eap-tech-impl-guide.md

 The OpenID Provider must:

-- Map `acr_values=phrh` to a WebAuthn/FIDO2 ceremony
+1. Map `acr_values=phrh` to a WebAuthn/FIDO2 ceremony
-- Prompt the user to authenticate using a registered FIDO2 credential
+2. Prompt the user to authenticate using a registered FIDO2 credential
-- Ensure that:
-  - Credential is resident and user-verified
-  - Authenticator is bound to hardware
+3. Ensure that Credential is resident and user-verified; and Authenticator is bound to hardware

+Below is sample code (java) for validation

 ```` java
 import com.nimbusds.oauth2.sdk.id.ClientID;